fusetools/FuseCloud/README.md

 ## Setup

-Register your app at https://soundcloud.com/you/apps with the following redirect uri fuse-soundcloud://fuse.
+Register your app at https://soundcloud.com/you/apps.
+Assign a custom redirect uri to let SoundCloud know how to route back to the app with the token.
+We chose fuse-soundcloud://fuse for our app, but you'll need to come up with a new one.

+Add the uri scheme definition to the FuseCloud/FuseCloud.unoproj file (swap fuse-soundcloud with your scheme):

+	"Mobile":{
+		"UriScheme": "fuse-soundcloud",
+		"Orientations": "Portrait"
+	},

-Copy the client it and client secret to SoundCloud/SoundCloudConfig.js
+Copy the client id and client secret to SoundCloud/SoundCloudConfig.js

 Start Fuse preview:
 - iOS - `fuse preview -tios`